Using 3D Vision for Assembly Robots in Automotive Manufacturing Automation

 2. It optimizes speed

 Car assembly robots have algorithms that need only milliseconds to identify and process information in images.
-Vast commodities can easily be examined automatically, plus in fast successions.
+Vast commodities can easily be examined automatically, plus in fast succession.

 3. Machine vision offers precision and accuracy

-Each part used in a vehicle should function excellently and fit nicely into a vehicle.
-The accuracy of inspectors that perform manually is much less than an intelligent camera, plus any flaws can be harmful to the buyer and expensive to the producer.
+Each part used in a vehicle should function excellently and fit nicely into the vehicle.
+The accuracy of inspectors who perform manually is much less than that of an intelligent camera, plus any flaws can be harmful to the buyer and expensive to the producer.

 Using 3D Vision for Assembly Robots